Your Happy Man Coach,

 I said, “That’s what we agreed to, so I’m honoring our agreement.”

-Suddenly I was keenly aware that I did not want my kids to have a life long memory of Daddy packing up his stuff and leaving in the middle of the night.
+Suddenly I was keenly aware that I did not want my kids to have a lifelong memory of Daddy packing up his stuff and leaving in the middle of the night.

 So after I loaded up my clothes, I told my wife, “I have what I need for tonight.
 I can move the rest of my things tomorrow.
 I don’t want the kids to feel abandoned in the middle of the night.
 So, I want to drop off these items and then come back home, watch TV with the family, and have a “normal” evening.
-Then when it’s time for bed, I’ll give out kisses and hugs and then I’ll go back to the apartment.
+Then when it’s time for bed, I’ll give out kisses and hugs, and then I’ll go back to the apartment.
 Is that alright with you?”

 She agreed and that’s what I did.

-For the most part it was a normal evening.
+For the most part, it was a normal evening.
 When it was time for bed, I kissed my kids, told my wife to lock up behind me, and I went back to my empty apartment with my things scattered around on the floor.

 I slept inside a sleeping bag on an air mattress that night.
 I remember it was cold in the apartment and I was physically and emotionally exhausted, which was a good thing because I needed to sleep.
 I wrote a few entries in my journal, turned out the light, and buried my face in my sleeping bag.
-I was 46 years old, had worked hard all my life, had tried to be perfect, had tried to make everyone happy, had put myself second, had done all the things I thought I was suppose to do, and still I was turning out the light in an empty two bedroom apartment alone.
-How did I get here?

-The next morning was soul crushing.
+The next morning was soul-crushing.
 The light from the window and the fact that I had to pee woke me up, but neither were motivating enough to get me out of bed.
 I just lay there, staring at the ceiling wondering how the hell I got here in life and what was next.
 My brain was flooded with thoughts and emotions from the time my eyes opened.
 I was having a hard time processing it all.
-All I could do was breathe deep, in and out until I could get some mental space to decide what to do next.
+All I could do was breathe deeply, in and out until I could get some mental space to decide what to do next.

 The silence of the apartment was deafening, so I decided to talk to myself out loud.
 “Okay Charlie.
 Let’s take it one step at a time.
 What’s the very next thing you need to do today?”
-My brain was still overwhelming me so all I could handle was focusing on making it through the day one step at a time.
+My brain was still overwhelming me, so all I could handle was focusing on making it through the day one step at a time.
 “I gotta pee!”, I said out loud to myself.
 “Okay, then get up and go pee.
 Don’t think about anything else.
 Just go pee.”

-When that was done I said out loud to myself, “Okay, Charlie.
+When that was done, I said out loud to myself, “Okay, Charlie.
 What do YOU want to do next?”

-At this point in my journey, I had started three months of men’s coaching on November 13th, 2018 and my coach had encouraged me to start thinking “inside out” instead of “outside in”.
+At this point in my journey, I had started three months of men’s coaching on November 13th, 2018, and my coach had encouraged me to start thinking “inside out” instead of “outside in.”
 He encouraged me to start asking myself what I wanted instead of always thinking about what everyone else wanted.

 So, I decided, standing there alone in that apartment, with my stuff still laying on the floor, that I wanted a cup of coffee.

 “Okay.
-Then just focus on making coffee.”, I said out loud to myself.
+Then just focus on making coffee,” I said out loud to myself.

 Then I said out loud, “What’s next, Charlie?”

 “A shower.
-I need a shower.”, I said.
+I need a shower,” I said.

-“Then go take a shower.”, I said out loud to myself.
+“Then go take a shower,” I said out loud to myself.

 From there I checked in on some work, moved items around the apartment, and decided to spend the day moving the rest of my stuff into the apartment and buying some groceries to fill my empty cabinets.